KPat11/nfl-bozo-bets/README.md

 ## Data Storage

-The app uses Vercel Blob Storage with JSON files for data persistence.
+The app uses PostgreSQL with Prisma ORM for data persistence.
 The following data structures are stored:

 - **User**: Group members with contact information and statistics
 - **Team**: Groups/teams with member management and odds settings